puppetlabs-toy-chest/puppetlabs-azure/README.md

 ##### `location`

-*Required.* The location where the virtual machine will be created.
+*Required* The location where the virtual machine will be created.
 Details of available values can be found on the [Azure regions documentation](http://azure.microsoft.com/en-gb/regions/).
 Location is read-only after the VM has been created.